From System of Record to System of Context & Work

 Attribution + Eval

 Replays, regressions, isolated subagent traces.
-Sierra's 'stress tests with trick questions' before launch.
-Cursor's SWE-bench Pro.
+Sierra's stress-tests with trick questions before launch.
+Decagon's Trace View as an in-product debugger.
 Without it, you have data but no causal direction.

 The parameter space